 Important Dates for the Dunman family

 This web page shows only a small excerpt of our Dunman research.
-Another 305 words (22 lines of text) covering the years 1190, 1332, 1511, 1577, 1561 and 1577 are included under the topic Early Dunman History in all our PDF Extended History products and printed products wherever possible.
+Another 153 words (11 lines of text) covering the years 1190, 1332, 1511, 1577, 1561 and 1577 are included under the topic Early Dunman History in all our PDF Extended History products and printed products wherever possible.

 Dunman Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Dunman were recorded, including Dunham, Dunnam, Downham, Dounham, Downnam and others.

 Early Notables of the Dunman family (pre 1700)

-Another 16 words (1 lines of text) are included under the topic Early Dunman Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Dunman Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dunman family to Ireland

-Some of the Dunman family moved to Ireland, but this topic is not covered in this excerpt.Another 37 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Some of the Dunman family moved to Ireland, but this topic is not covered in this excerpt.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Dunman Settlers in New Zealand in the 19th Century